-Creamy Shrimp in Chipotle Sauce (camarones con crema chipotle) is an elegant, mouth watering, restaurant-quality recipe made with three ingredients in less than 30 minutes!
+Chipotle Cream Sauce with Shrimp (camarones con crema chipotle) is an elegant, dairy free, mouth watering, restaurant-quality recipe made with three ingredients in less than 30 minutes!

 Large shrimp are swimming in a delicious non-dairy coconut cream with a little added kick from smokey chipotle.
 So good that you may eat it all, right out of the pan!